noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

    datasets. to be used in the next methods.
 See :ref:`the details below <representation-types>`.

-   .. versionadded:: 2020-June API method to retrieve the list of
-      dataset's entry point.

 #. :literal:`/v2/{representation}/` shows all the StationTypes
    available, that is, all the sources that provided data to the Open Data Hub.

-   .. versionadded:: 2020-June API method to retrieve the list of all
-      stationTypes available.

 #. :literal:`/v2/{representation}/{stationTypes}` returns data about
    the stations themselves, including metadata associated with each, and